Momentum-Free/sledgehammer-bot-docs/docs/commands/blacklist.md

     type: User

-    descrption: The user that the avatar will be used as example
+    description: The user that the avatar will be used as example

 **reason\***